ocrdu/NINA-Websocket/README.md

 This is a simple library that implements a Websocket client and server running on an Arduino Nano 33 IoT.

 Forked from from https://github.com/morrissinger/ESP8266-Websocket and checked to see if it worked with WiFiNINA.h.
-Main edit so far: see third item under "Notes".

 ### Notes
 Inside of the WebSocketServer class there is a compiler directive to turn on support for the older "Hixie76" standard.
 If you don't need it, leave it off as it greatly increases the memory required.